Committee On Political Education

-IBEW Local 21 supports our friends, those candidates who stand with working families and will punish the enemies of working families.
+IBEW Local 21 supports those candidates who stand with working families

 The document below is the list of Labor’s endorsed candidates from both sides of the aisle in Illinois and Indiana whom Labor is supporting.
 These candidates believe in a strong middle-class and they previously voted to help you with important issues that affect you at work and as union members.

 The candidates were vetted and met the requirements necessary to obtain an endorsement from the unions including the IBEW who are affiliated with the Illinois and Indiana AFL- CIO as well as the Chicago Federation of Labor.